jrihon/thesis/chapters/00_chapter/00_section_03.typ

 ==== Periodic boundaries
 When an MD experiment starts, the atoms of the system are spawned inside a virtual box.
 An enclosed box with boundaries that atoms would collide with will impact the course of motion of all atoms in the system.
 To circumvent this problem, periodic boundaries are implemented.
 This benefits the engine as it does not need to account for atoms wandering off into infinity - this would cause a simulation to crash anyway - and this simplifies keeping the modelled pressure and temperature constant during the experiment.
 To clarify this last part, we account for environmental factors to properly model the kinetic energy of a system, which impacts the total energy.

 We can make an analogy of these periodic boundaries to the 1980's Japanese retro game Pac-man.
-When playing, we can teleport from to right side to the left and vice versa to evade to ghosts.
+When playing, we can teleport from to right side to the left and vice versa to evade ghosts.
 This is the same with atoms, whenever an atom goes out-of-bounds, it is spawned on the opposite side of the box (@fig-periodic B).
 #figure(
   image("./figures/periodicbounds.svg", width: 100%),
   caption: [